 The Harriton/Penn State dual enrollment program enables students to earn Penn State credits while attending high school and features a business education focus.

-Harriton/LMSD has been named one of the 2015-16 "Best Communities for Music Education" by the NAMM Foundation honoring schools for exceptional efforts to maintain music education as part of the core curriculum and for the breadth and quality of the musical program - marking the fifth consecutive year LMSD has earned this distinction.
+Harriton/LMSD has been named one of the 2016-17 "Best Communities for Music Education" by the NAMM Foundation honoring schools for exceptional efforts to maintain music education as part of the core curriculum and for the breadth and quality of the musical program - marking the sixth consecutive year LMSD has earned this distinction.

 For the past 19 years, the Harriton school community has organized an annual Day of Service.
 More than 1300 student and staff volunteers visit sites throughout the Delaware Valley in May to lend a helping hand to those in need.